hlh-restart/rtsx/README.md

  - get card information
  - detach (at least kldunload)
  - Patch to add detection of SD card insertion/removal (from Gary Jennejohn <gljennjohn@gmail.com>)
+ - Patch to read SCR and STATUS (CMD51 & CMD13) (from Jesper Schmitz Mouridsen)

 TODO: